allicodi/shigella_vax_growth_sim/README.md

 ### `make_simulation_design_tables_figs_supp.R`

 This script produces supplementary tables and figures describing the simulation design across all scenarios.
 Outputs include tables of baseline HAZ distributions and incidence rates, as well as figures for growth trajectories and incidence rate ratios by age and recruitment strategy.
 Results are formatted for manuscript-ready inclusion and saved to `results/figures/`.

----

-### `run_simulation.sh`

-This shell script submits the main simulation jobs to a SLURM cluster.
-It sets up the R environment, configures library paths, and launches an array job where each task corresponds to a different random seed.
-The script passes the selected configuration (`SETTING`) and parameter file (`PARAMETERS_FILE`) to `run_analysis.R`, enabling parallel execution of simulation replicates across compute nodes.

-Key inputs:
-- `PARTITION`: SLURM partition to submit jobs to
-- `SETTING`: scenario name from `config.yml`
-- `PARAMETERS_FILE`: path to pre-generated simulation parameters
-- `NSEEDS`: number of parallel simulation replicates (array size)